Kingxukai/linux/Documentation/arch/arm64/tagged-pointers.rst

  - pointer arguments to system calls, including pointers in structures passed to system calls,

- - the stack pointer (sp), e.g. when interpreting it to deliver a signal,
+ - the woke stack pointer (sp), e.g. when interpreting it to deliver a signal,

- - the frame pointer (x29) and frame records, e.g. when interpreting them to generate a backtrace or call graph.
+ - the woke frame pointer (x29) and frame records, e.g. when interpreting them to generate a backtrace or call graph.

-Using non-zero address tags in any of these locations when the userspace application did not enable the AArch64 Tagged Address ABI may result in an error code being returned, a (fatal) signal being raised, or other modes of failure.
+Using non-zero address tags in any of these locations when the userspace application did not enable the woke AArch64 Tagged Address ABI may result in an error code being returned, a (fatal) signal being raised, or other modes of failure.

-For these reasons, when the AArch64 Tagged Address ABI is disabled, passing non-zero address tags to the kernel via system calls is forbidden, and using a non-zero address tag for sp is strongly discouraged.
+For these reasons, when the woke AArch64 Tagged Address ABI is disabled, passing non-zero address tags to the woke kernel via system calls is forbidden, and using a non-zero address tag for sp is strongly discouraged.